mik3ds/mik3ds.github.io/_posts/2020-7-26-Hardware-and-Software-July-2020.md

 My first MIDI keyboard.
 Still learning Pro Tools.
 And will probably be in the learning stage for a while.
 I don’t mind, it’s a calming activity for me, similar to gardening.

 #### Kindle Wifi 6”
-Just got this recently and I’m reading [10% Happier by Dan Harris](https://www.amazon.com.au/10-Happier-Self-Help-Actually-Works/dp/0062265431).
+Just got this recently and I’m reading [Meditation for Fidgety Skeptics by Dan Harris](https://www.amazon.com.au/Meditation-Fidgety-Skeptics-Happier-How/dp/0399588949).
 Also reading Dune and Norwegian Wood but much more slowly (been going a while).
 This is my third Kindle model, I’ve picked up a case for it this time.
 I definitely read a lot more with a Kindle than without one.

 ### Software